CBarraford/idonethis/README.md

 Just call the following:

-    idonethis "Talked to corporate - like a boss."
+    idonethis -m "Talked to corporate - like a boss." idonethis -e   # use your favorite editor to write your completed task

 It'll be logged in your IDoneThis.